-Most countries have implemented entry bans for travellers, along with quarantines for their citizens.
-Travel restrictions vary in form but have generally the same goal: prevent their citizens from travelling abroad and deny entry to travellers potentially contaminated.
+Most countries have implemented entry bans for travelers, along with quarantines for their citizens.
+Travel restrictions vary in form but have generally the same goal: prevent their citizens from travelling abroad and deny entry to travelers potentially contaminated.

 What are the travel restrictions for the USA?

 Since COVID-19 was declared a public health emergency on January 31, 2020, the United States have taken measures, first by imposing a quarantine to travelers who had been to the province of Hubei, China in the past fortnight.

 The United States then denied entry to foreign nationals who travelled to Iran during the previous 14 days, while American citizens were only allowed to come back via approved airports.

 Mid-March, Donald Trump announced (unilaterally) that he suspended incoming travelers from the Schengen area, in Europe, after the pandemic massively spread to Western Europe, hitting the north of Italy the hardest.
 The UK and Ireland were also included in the ban on the next day, on March 14.
 Initially, those travel restrictions to Europe were set up for a duration of 30 days, but they haven’t been lifted, as “this proclamation shall remain in effect until terminated by the President."

 On March 19, the State Department recommended all US citizens not to travel internationally, issuing a Level 4 “do not travel” advisory, the highest that the federal agency can issue.

 The border with Mexico was closed to all nonessential travel on March 21.
 This came after Canada and the USA decided to close their border by mutual decision (again, for nonessential travel only).